bluesoft/bluesoft-stream-processor/README.md

 ```

 # Example
-Imagine you want to import a csv file containing products of every supermarket in the country.
-Each product can have different kinds of packaging.
+Imagine you want to import a csv file containing products of every supermarket in the country which can have different kinds of packaging.

 **File Structure**
 - File header